Johannesduvenage/bearded-dragon/README.md

 Open the link returned in the browser to find a list of Grafana dashboards displaying the price of all the assets you are tracking.
 These graphs refresh every second (which you can change via the `refresh` query parameter)

-run `make`
-  - builds nimlang/nim docker image
-  - run bearded-dragon, influxdb, and grafana containers
-  - compiles bearded-dragon source

-## Interactive Prompt

-run `make dragon`

-This opens an interactive prompt where you can run commands like:
-  - `import gdax from 2018-01-02 to 2018-01-04 every 1h`: import a specified time range of data from a specified service
-  - `listen gdax for usd-btc`: listen to live data from a specified service, product
-  - `show gdax`: show available products for specified service
-  - `tracking`: show which products you're currently tracking

 ## Importing